caelum/Tappie/README.markdown

 	# 18
 	# Guilherme Silveira

+## Scope ##

+Because the invocation scope is the object itself, accessing instance variables result in internal access to the object, not the object scope where the method tap was invoked: this can be what you desire or not.
+If you want to access the old scope, use tap as it was used before:

+	@old_scope = 10
+	puts "Guilherme Silveira".tap { |s| puts s.size; puts @old_scope }

 ## Benefits ##

 	Less noise if you are not using @variables of the current scope.